ivladak/strace/README-structured.md

    worth noting that in this example both xlat and default values are `NULL`, which leads to simply printing of the value as is, which make sense since this is just swap priority.
  * Seventh argument controls order in which value and flags are shown.
-Sinceit is called `preceding_xlat`, setting it to true makes value being pinted in front of flags, and setting it to false leads to the reverse - first flags, then the value.
+Since it is called `preceding_xlat`, setting it to true makes value being printed in front of flags, and setting it to false leads to the reverse - first flags, then the value.
  * Eighth argument controls value scaling factor, more about it a bit later.